 A mitigation hearing is a hearing to explain circumstances and is uncontested.
 This type of hearing is generally requested when a person wishes to ask for a reduction in the penalty, often times based on circumstances.
 A committed disposition from a mitigation hearing is reported to Department of Licensing.

-Failure to appear at any hearing can result in additional penalties, referral of your infraction to a collection agency, and suspension of your driving priviledges.
+Failure to appear at any hearing can result in additional penalties, referral of your infraction to a collection agency, and suspension of your driving privileges.

 1) Pay the administrative costs in full by your due date;

-If the conditions of a deferral are not met, the finding is reported to Department of Licensing as "committed" and appears on your driving record.
-And, in addition to any costs of the deferral, you will also be required to pay the original amount of the penalty on your ticket.
+If the conditions of a deferral are not met, the finding is reported to Department of Licensing as committed and appears on your driving record.
+In addition to any costs of the deferral, you will also be required to pay the original amount of the penalty on your ticket.

 Submit a request for a mitigation hearing by mail or appear in person at the Puyallup Municipal Court front counter if believe you are eligible and would like the court to consider granting a deferred finding.